ptpb/pb/pb/templates/index.rst

 dedicated command-line clients
 ------------------------------

-There are some native (i.e., not shell) clients for interacting with pb, below are the ones we know of:
+There are some native clients for interacting with pb, below are the ones we know of:

 - `pbpst <https://github.com/HalosGhost/pbpst.git>`_
 - `AndroPTPB <https://f-droid.org/repository/browse/?fdfilter=pb&fdid=io.github.phora.androptpb>`_